SODAQ SARA Small Form Factor (SFF) R412M including PCB Antenna, GPS Antenna, and Battery

 We have now established a few things: firstly, this board is able to utilize all NB-IoT bands as well as LTE-M, implying that you can send your data over a tested network with the power of the latest module, with minimal energy expenditure, allowing for longevity of projects.
 Secondly, this board has GPS, accelerometers, microcontrollers and antennas built in, meaning that you get an off-the shelf product that can act as a tracking device.
 Thirdly, this thing is tiny for the immense amount of built in features.
 Remember - it utilizes NB-IoT, LTE-M has built in sensors and is fully programmable.
 All for the size of a matchbox.

 1. The SODAQ SARA SFF is fully Arduino compatible.
 This means that every single open-source code written can be used on the SODAQ SARA SFF.
 On top of this, you can attach it to a SODAQ ONE baseboard and instantly connect a range of grove connectors, allowing you to connect whatever sensors you want to the board.
 Want your project to involve the measurement of water quality?
 Attach a water quality sensor to the base board grove connector.
 Want it to act as a portable security device?
 Attach a IR sensor through the grove connector.
 The possibilities are endless with this device, especially given it's potential autonomy that you would not get with the traditional boards and their heavy power consumption.

 2. SODAQ knows quality.
 This implies that every product we release involves countless R&D projects and thorough testing before bringing anything to the market.
-This is also the reason why key IoT players such as Vodafone choose our hardware to demonstrate the power of their network.
-They wouldn't choose our boards if they could not maximise their network, establishing an objective level of robustness in our designs.

 Sounds good, what's the next step?